Red Hen Publications

 Arthur is a broader-minded, more tolerant and laid-back person than Molly — who is clearly a pepper-pot.
 And his kids do seem to at least listen to him and sometimes to remember a bit of what he has to say.
 We’ve had at least a couple of “my father says” moments from Ron and the twins over the years.
 But all of those statements were made some time ago.
 We’ve heard few of those lately.
 The only young person who now seems to ask Arthur’s advice is Harry.

-The twins consider Arthur’s fascination with Muggle tech, and his Dream Job, spectacularly dull and I don’t get the feeling that any of his kids seek out his company when he gets home — except, possibly Ginny, who is probably the apple of his eye, and even that is not made obvious.
+The twins consider Arthur’s fascination with Muggle tech, and his Dream Job, spectacularly dull and I don’t get the feeling that any of his kids seek out his company when he gets home — except, possibly Ginny, who is probably the apple of his eye, (assuming that Molly allows Ginny out of her sight) and even that is not made obvious.

 At least Charlie and Bill do seem to be genuinely fond of him, and both spend more time with him than with their mother, when they are actually around.
 And there is some residual respect for him from Ron on a personal level.
 But Arthur doesn’t seem to have instilled all that many of his more “liberal” attitudes into his younger sons.
 Or his daughter.

-Perhaps most tellingly; while I could readily imagine a teenaged Arthur Weasley cheerfully taking the piss out of Percy at his most pompous, I cannot envision even a very young Arthur Weasley spouting the sort of blatantly male-chauvinistic venom that we hear out of Ron and the twins on a virtually daily basis, and we get no indication of what Arthur thinks of such remarks when he hears them spouting it.
+Perhaps most tellingly; while I could readily imagine a teenaged Arthur Weasley cheerfully taking the piss out of Percy at his most pompous, I cannot envision even a very young Arthur Weasley spouting the sort of blatantly male-chauvinistic venom that we hear from Ron and the twins on a virtually daily basis, and we get no indication of what Arthur thinks of such remarks when he hears them spouting it.
+But I do notice that he doesn’t make a point of correcting them.

 By this I’m referring to the sort of pond scum the Weasley boys spew in every direction as a casual matter of course.
 If you aren’t sensitized to that sort of thing it may fly right past you.
 But I lived through the ’70s and I am sensitized to it.